SSWConsulting/SSW.Rules.Content/rules/use-scim-for-identity-management/rule.md

 ---
-seoDescription: "Streamline cloud identity management and boost security by integrating SCIM with Azure Active Directory."
+seoDescription: Streamline cloud identity management and boost security by integrating SCIM with Azure Active Directory.
 type: rule
 title: Do you integrate SCIM for Identity Management?
 uri: use-scim-for-identity-management